livewire/livewire/docs/testing.md

 }
 ```

-As an added convenience, you can assert that the user was redirected to a specific page component, instead of a hard-coded URL.
+As an added convenience, you can assert that the user was redirected to a specific page component instead of a hard-coded URL.

 ```php
 ->assertRedirect(CreatePost::class);